 The Red-shouldered Hawk is a medium-sized hawk with reddish-orange underparts and shoulder, and black and white on its wings and tail.

 Both sexes are similar but as with most raptors, females are larger than males.
 Young birds are brown above and have dark streaks on pale underparts.

 In flight, all ages of this hawk species are best recognized by their longish, black and white tail and long wings with a pale crescent-shaped mark near the tip of the wing.

-Red-shouldered Hawks prey on snakes, frogs, and other small animals.
+Red-shouldered Hawks prey on snakes, lizards, frogs, and other small animals.
 They forage by waiting on a perch and then swooping down to catch the animal on the ground.

-The Red-shouldered Hawk lives in a variety of woodland habitats in southeastern Canada, the eastern USA, including Missouri, California, southeastern Oregon, and Baja California, Mexico.
+These birds of prey live in a variety of woodland habitats in southeastern Canada, the eastern USA, including Missouri, California, southeastern Oregon, and Baja California, Mexico.

 - Medium-sized, colorful hawk with reddish-orange underparts and shoulder, and black and white upperparts and tail.